AdobeDocs/workfront.nl-NL/help/quicksilver/reports-and-dashboards/reports/text-mode/text-mode-syntax-overview.md

 >
 >Hoewel u berekende velden kunt maken die u in rapporten kunt weergeven, zijn berekende weergaven en groeperingen dynamischer.
 De berekende meningen en de groeperingen verfrissen zich met nieuwe informatie telkens als u het rapport in werking stelt of een lijst toont.
 >
->Voor informatie over het creëren van berekende kolommen in een mening, zie [&#x200B; Berekende douanegebieden vs. berekende kolommen &#x200B;](../../../reports-and-dashboards/reports/calc-cstm-data-reports/calculated-custom-fields-calculated-columns.md).
+>Voor informatie over het creëren van berekende kolommen in een mening, zie [ Berekende douanegebieden vs. berekende kolommen ](../../../reports-and-dashboards/reports/calc-cstm-data-reports/calculated-custom-fields-calculated-columns.md).

-Het bouwen van een berekende groepering is gelijkaardig aan het bouwen van een berekende kolom in een mening.
+Building a calculated grouping is similar to building a calculated column in a view.

-De volgende regels zijn van toepassing wanneer wordt verwezen naar Workfront-objecten die een `valueexpression` -regel gebruiken:
+The following rules apply when referencing Workfront objects using a `valueexpression` line:

-* Gebruik kameel-hoofdlettergebruik om rechtstreeks naar velden te verwijzen en sluit elk veld tussen accolades.
+* Use camel case to reference fields directly and enclose each field in curly brackets.

-  **Voorbeeld:** om het gebied van de Naam van de Taak in een taakkolom te tonen gebruikend `valueexpression`, gebruik de volgende lijn:
+  **Example:** To display the Task Name field in a task column using `valueexpression`, use the following line:

   `valueexpression={name}`

-* Gebruik kameelhoofdletters en -punten om velden die aan elkaar zijn gerelateerd, van elkaar te scheiden.
+* Use camel case and periods to separate fields related to one another.

-  **Voorbeeld:** om de naam van een project te tonen dat met de naam van de taak in een taakrapport wordt samengevoegd, gebruik de volgende lijnen:
+  **Example:** To display the name of a project concatenated with the name of the task in a task report, use the following lines:

-   * In een weergave:
+   * In a view:

      `valueexpression=CONCAT({project}.{name},' - ',{name})`

-   * In een groep:
+   * In a grouping:

      `group.0.valueexpression=CONCAT({project}.{name},' - ',{name})`

-  Voor informatie over hoe de voorwerpen naar elkaar in het gegevensbestand van Workfront van verwijzingen voorzien, zie de [&#x200B; API Ontdekkingsreiziger &#x200B;](../../../wf-api/general/api-explorer.md).
+  For information about how objects are referencing one another in the Workfront database, see the [API Explorer](../../../wf-api/general/api-explorer.md).

-* Gebruik de volgende regels wanneer u naar een aangepast veld verwijst:
+* When referencing a custom field, use following rules:

-   * Gebruik de naam van het veld exact zoals deze wordt weergegeven in de interface.
+   * Use the name of the field exactly as it appears in the interface.
    * Plaats voor de naam van het veld de tekst &quot;DE:&quot;.
    * Plaats het veld tussen accolades.
    * Scheid de velden die betrekking hebben op het object met punten.